smnarnold/nes-cntlr/README.md

 ### Events

-All event return a 'status' parameter that is either 'true' or 'false' depending if the button is pressed or released.
+All events return a 'status' parameter that is either 'true' or 'false' depending if the button is pressed or released.
+You can listen to those events for your game/project.

 Event | Params | Description
 ----- | ------ | -----------